vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 	// ProviderVolumeID is the provider's ID for the volume.
 	ProviderVolumeID string `json:"providerVolumeID"`

+	// Provider is the Provider field given in VolumeSnapshotLocation Provider string `json:"provider"`

 	// VolumeType is the type of the disk/volume in the cloud provider
 	// API.